 - To support early phase vaccinations, the CDC made VAMS available at no cost to states that did not have their own systems in place, or the time or resources to do so quickly.

-- Some jurisdictions always intended to use VAMS just for the initial phase of vaccinations and then migrate to their own Immunization Information Systems, while other jurisdictions are now planning to use VAMS for future vaccine phases.
+- Some jurisdictions always intended to use VAMS just for the initial phase of vaccinations and then migrate to their own Immunization Information Systems, while other jurisdictions are now using VAMS for future vaccine phases.

 - The use of VAMS for multiple phases of vaccine distribution was not originally envisioned and VAMS has been enhanced, at the direction of the CDC, to support states’ new uses of the system.